– My role has been both slightly imposed but not least self-imposed, as the mainstay of the family, says Ingrid (45).

 – I've worked in this field myself, and these are deaths that are not given particular importance in our society, Meen says.

-The national research project, the END-project, that Meen's thesis is part of, has not only shed light on the situation of people bereaved by drug-related deaths.
-It has also paved the way for a national organisation for this group of bereaved people.
+The national research project END that Meen's thesis is part of, has not only shed light on the situation of those bereaved by drug-related deaths.
+It has also paved the way for a national organisation for this group of people.

 The siblings mentioned in this article have been given new names to preserve their anonymity.